JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 There are a few spikes outside of the confidence bounds, particularly at lag 1 suggesting short-term autocorrelation.
 This implied that the AR term (p) was slightly under-specified.
 I tried increasing the AR component to try and capture the remaining autocorrelation.

 ### STL-ARIMA model
-The p-value from the Ljung Box test was extremely small as a result I rejected the null hypothesis that there was no autocorrelation in the residuals and conclude that there was autocorrelation in the residuals.
+The p-value from the Ljung Box test was extremely small as a result I rejected the null hypothesis that there was no autocorrelation in the residuals and concluded that there was autocorrelation in the residuals.
 This means that the STL-ARIMA model hadn’t fully captured the time-dependent structure in the series.

-For Anderson-Darling normality test the p-value was very small, so I rejected the null hypothesis that the residuals are normally distributed and concluded that the residuals were non-normal.
+For Anderson-Darling normality test the p-value was very small, so I rejected the null hypothesis that the residuals were normally distributed and concluded that the residuals were non-normal.

 ![Alt](Images/13.png)